YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 involves several sutlties that are, when combined together, not apparent.
 In this lesson we break down such type expressions into their very components, so that the reader can appreciate the construction of these internal types and can build his own.

-We shall first give a despcrition of the construction of an injected type, and then present an example.
+We shall first give a description of the construction of an injected type, and then present an example.
 For this purpose we need a notion of _abstract type_.
 OCaml also has a notion of abstract type which refers to a type constructor whose equation and representation is hidden from the user and is considered incompatible with any other type.
 However, the abstract type that we are talking about here